MinaSamir11/react-native-in-app-review/README.md

 <details>
   <summary>Pre-Release(v3.1.0-beta), 2-2-2021</summary>

-1- add callback if flow has finished, to be like
+1- Add promise if flow has finished, to be like

 ```javascript
 InAppReview.RequestInAppReview()